gronke/py-freebsd_sysctl/README.md

 176879
 ```

-With either a sysctl `name` or `oid` the other properties provide memorized access to lazy-loaded properties.
+With either a sysctl `name` or `oid` the other properties provide memoized access to lazy-loaded properties.

 ## Properties